lrusso/TalkingHead/README.md

 - Finishing the mouth movement algorithm.
 - Implementing Text to Speech function.
 - Resizing the eyes with a dynamic height.

-# Known bug

-- When a TAL file is loaded with a different screen size resolution, the data points may be misplaced.